clivetong/Talks/KiotaAndDotnet8/README.md

----
-transition: "slide"
-slideNumber: false
-title: ".NET 8 and Kiota"
+# .NET 8 and Kiota

 ---

 ::: block